acemod/ACE3/wiki/framework/settings-framework.md

 ## 3. How do I use them?

-In the 'how do they work' chapter an example of settings was shown.
+In the '[how do they work](#how-do-they-work)' chapter an example of settings was shown.
 This is the same for any settings config.
 The only difference is the location.
 For ACE3 modules, the settings are placed in the class `ACE_Settings`.
 The same goes for the mission config.

 The server config setting entries are done through our optional `ace_server.pbo`, which can be found in the optionals folder of `@ace`.
 It also contains a `userconfig` folder, which inside contains the file `ace\serverconfig.hpp`.
 This is the location where ACE3 settings are placed.
 There is no need for a sub-class.
+Once the settings file is updated everything should be copied to the `Arma 3\userconfig` folder.
+When loaded `ace_server.pbo` will try to read the settings from the following path `Arma 3\userconfig\ace\serverconfig.hpp`.

 ### 3.1 Exporting the settings